natesworks/shelly/README.md

 - `{cwd}`: Current working directory.
 - `{username}`: Username of the current user.
 - `{hostname}`: Hostname (PC name).

-## Adding placeholders

-To add a placeholder you can use the `placeholder` command.

-`placeholder add name <command>`

-Replace `name` with the name of the placeholder and `command` with the command to run to get the value.

-For example here's a placeholder that gets the current time:

-`placeholder add time <date -I>`

-You can also add static text:

-`placeholder add time Time: <date -I>`

 ## Colors

 `\033[Xm`